hbs-rcs/large_data_in_R/index.md

 ## Problem example

-Grounding our discussion in a concrete problem example will help make things clear. **I want to know how many Uber rides were taken in New York City during 2020**.
+Grounding our discussion in a concrete problem example will help make things clear. **I want to know how many Lyft rides were taken in New York City during 2020**.
 The data is publicly available as documented at
 <https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page> and I
 have made a subset available on dropbox as described in the Setup